-UF Health Medical Psychology is co-located with UF Health Child Psychiatry at the Springhill Health Center.
+UF Health Medical Psychology is co-located with UF Health Child Psychiatry - Springhill

 Our knowledgeable clinical team is able to offer a variety of services, including second opinions, school advocacy, psycho-educational testing and psychotherapy.

 Parent-child interaction therapy

 The treatment team at UF Health Psychology specializes in parent-child interaction therapy, or PCIT.
 PCIT is a short-term treatment program for young children and caregivers.
 Through weekly therapy sessions, parents and/or caregivers learn new strategies and skills for improving their child’s behavior.
 During these visits, parents practice new skills with their child while the therapist observes and provides feedback.

 - Improved child behavior